Oil dips as demand concerns counter U.S.-China trade hopes

-NEW YORK (Reuters) - Oil prices edged lower on Friday and posted weekly losses, as concerns about slowed global economic growth outweighed hints of progress in the U.S.-China trade dispute.
+NEW YORK (Reuters) - Oil prices edged lower on Friday and posted weekly losses, as concerns about slower global economic growth outweighed hints of progress in the U.S.-China trade dispute.

 Brent crude LCOc1 futures fell 16 cents to settle at $60.22 a barrel.
 U.S. West Texas Intermediate (WTI) crude CLc1 futures delivery fell 24 cents to end at $54.85 a barrel.